-Academic tutors are appointed when the administrative conditions of applicants and the availability and affinity of teaching staff have been confirmed.
+Academic tutors are appointed when the administrative conditions of applicants are validated and the company has proposed a work plan.
+Once the availability and affinity of tutors on each of the degrees have been considered, a tutor will be appointed.
 In the case of curricular placements linked to the bachelor's or master's thesis, the thesis supervisor will act as the tutor.